 South Lanarkshire College acknowledges the operational risks associated with certain areas of its funding and continues to concentrate efforts and resources on developing non-core business to diversify and spread the risk.
-Through its Academic Board, the College reviews and updates annually its portfolio of provision with a view to ensuring students are well prepared for the job market and that the college provides benefits to the economy in the local and wider area.
+Through its Academic Board, the College reviews and updates annually its portfolio of provision with a view to ensuring students are well prepared for the job market and that the College provides benefits to the economy in the local and wider area.
 This will be an area of particular focus in the coming year.

-The College has met and slightly exceeded its activity level target for each of the last ten years, including 2020/21.
+The College has exceeded its Core and ESF activity level target for each of the last ten years, although 2021/22 shows a very slight shortfall to meet the overall credit target, i.e. including the allocation for Deferred activity and Foundation Apprenticeships, (454 credits short of the target of 50,435 which is circa 0.9%).
 It has done so over a period of several years of consistent growth, demonstrating the potential unmet demand that exists in the immediate catchment area and beyond.
 This meeting of demand and sound financial control has also resulted in surpluses being recorded in all but one year throughout that period.